Codecademy/docs/content/c-sharp/concepts/strings/terms/join/join.md

 The **`.Join()`** method concatenates an array or a collection of strings into a single string, with a specified separator inserted between each element.

-This is particularly useful for creating formatted strings from data collections, such as comma-separated lists.
+This method is particularly useful for formatting lists, such as comma-separated values or readable sentences.

 ## Syntax